 If the cost of connecting to the grid is too high – say, due to the need for a substation upgrade or cable reinforcements – a project may be deemed financially unviable.
 That can mean pausing or even abandoning developments that are otherwise shovel-ready.
 This is particularly true for edge-of-grid or rural sites, which are more likely to experience limited capacity.

-With Gryd’s system, that could be up to 1kWp demand reduction at the local substation per home with a 10 kWh battery – cutting aggregate peak demand by up to 500kWp.
-In this scenario, the network operator may consider a significantly reduced scope of upgrade works at a much lower cost.
+With Gryd’s system, developers could see up to 1kWp demand reduction at the local substation per home with a 10 kWh battery – cutting aggregate peak demand by up to 500kWp.
+This demand reduction can allow the development to fall within a lower network capacity threshold, meaning fewer infrastructure upgrades may be required.

-Those savings can be the difference between a stalled and a viable site.
+This can dramatically reduce grid upgrade costs savings and make the difference between a stalled and a viable site.

 Tips for Navigating Grid Constraints